TedSpinks/terraform-aks/README.md

 ## Purpose

 Azure Kubernetes Services (AKS) has tons of features and options, including the ability to leverage other Azure services such as Firewall and Application Gateway.
-The purpose of this repository is to exemplify how to properly combine common AKS features, as well as to document incompatible features through variable descriptions and code comments.
+The purpose of this repository is to exemplify how to combine common AKS features, as well as to document incompatible features through variable descriptions and code comments.

 ## Background